farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-rao.md

 In order to control the usage of PST in the optimization, it is possible to set a constraint in the PST optimization
-problem: the change in phase shifting angle value of one particular PST should not have an impact on the objective function smaller than a configurable value *pst-min-impact*.
+problem: the change in phase shifting angle value of one particular PST should not have an impact on the objective function smaller than a configurable value *pst-sensitivity-threshold*.

+When computing the PST sensitivities, only the ones which are higher than *pst-sensitivity-threshold* are considered and the others are considered null.
+This allows us to filter out the PSTs which don't have a big enough impact on the CNECs.

-This is done by adding a cost for moving the PSTs in the linear problem's objective function:
+Also, while solving the linear optimisation problem, the usage of PSTs is penalised.
+This is done by adding a configurable cost *pst-penalty-cost* for moving the PSTs in the linear problem's objective function:

 $$\begin{equation}
 \max MM - \sum_{p \in \mathcal{P}} \Delta_{p} c^{PST}
 \end{equation}$$

-with $$MM$$ the minimum margin, $$\mathcal{P}$$ the set of PSTs, $$\Delta_p$$ the variation of angle of the PST $$p$$, and $$c^{PST}$$ equal to *pst-min-impact*.
+with $$MM$$ the minimum margin, $$\mathcal{P}$$ the set of PSTs, $$\Delta_p$$ the variation of angle of the PST $$p$$, and $$c^{PST}$$ equal to *pst-penalty-cost*.

-This way, if moving a PST does not increase the minimal margin by a big enough amount, it will actually decrease the objective function, and will not be considered in the solution of the problem.
+This way, if two solutions are very close to each other, the problem will prefer the one that changes the PST taps the least.